You Need to Have Confidence in your Personal Injury Lawyer

 If you ever get a bad feeling about your lawyer, you need to document examples of unprofessional conduct or harmful behavior.

-Sometimes there is confusion that can be cleared up, and you can straighten things out.
+Sometimes there is some confusion that can be cleared up, and you can straighten things out.

 But other times, your lawyer may not be the best person for you.